Updated December 17, 2024

 2. Identify what’s needed to stow your essentials

-Some travellers use a travel document organizer for their passport, itinerary, boarding passes, trusted traveller card, tickets, bookings, and anything else needed while in transit.
+Some travellers use a travel document organizer for their passport, itinerary, boarding passes, trusted traveller card, tickets, bookings, and any other documentation needed while in transit.
 They’re usually zippered, and come with a removable wrist strap.

 Clothing with hidden, internal, or engineered pockets is another favourite.

 For handmade options, check out Etsy or look for resources within in your community.
-For ideas, see Stop pickpockets with this comprehensive assortment of anti-pickpocket gear
+For ideas, see Stop pickpockets with an assortment of anti-pickpocket gear

 A cross-body bag can be very useful as a travel organizer and day bag.
-PacSafe is a brand that’s popular for loading their bags with a host of security features.
-One of my friends travels with a PacSafe CS200, and loves it.
+PacSafe and Travelon are brands that are popular for loading their bags with a host of security features.
+My Travelon Anti-Theft Active Tour Bag works well as a personal item and as a day bag at my destination.

-Why not pick up a slim minimalist wallet and use it just for travel?
-It should be small enough to fit in a front pocket, inside pocket of a jacket or vest, or a zippered internal compartment of your purse.
+A slim minimalist wallet should be small enough to fit in a front pocket, inside pocket of a jacket or vest, or a zippered internal compartment of a purse.
 RFID (Radio-frequency identification) protection provides additional security.
-Look for it as a built-in feature of the wallet, or through RFID sleeves for your cards containing RFID chips.
-My favourite for some time has been an RFID aluminum wallet
+My favourite is the FurtArt Slim Minimalist Wallet with a built-in D-ring to tether to hardware within a pocket or purse.

 Consider complementing your travel wallet with a phone case with a slot or hidden pocket.
 This is handy for items such as a credit card, hotel or hostel card key, address of your accommodation, or an emergency contact card.
-For ideas, see Features of an ideal wallet phone case for travel.
+My favourite is the Smartish Wallet Slayer case with a secure pocket.
+Place a tether tab inside the case for attaching a lanyard or leash.
+For ideas, see 12 Must-have features of a phone wallet case for travel.

 3. Use digital aids